avsastry/modulome-workflow/README.md

 ## Setup

+### Docker
-Pre-requisite software is listed within each step of the workflow.
-In addition, we have provided pre-built Docker containers with all necessary software.
+We have provided pre-built Docker containers with all necessary software.

 To begin, install [Docker](https://docs.docker.com/get-docker/) and [Nextflow](https://www.nextflow.io/).

+### Local installation
+You can also run each program locally, with all requirements listed in the conda `environment.yaml` file.
+For Step 5 (Characterized iModulons), additionally install [pymodulon](https://pymodulon.readthedocs.io/en/latest/).

 ## Cite